The Google Analytics Importer plugin imports Google Analytics reports into a Matomo instance.

 When you run an import, your Google Analytics (GA) Property will be automatically created as a Website into Matomo (as well as your Goals and Custom dimensions) and all historical reports in GA will be imported so you can view all your web analytics data in Matomo.

-The latest Matomo 3.12.0 beta version is required to use the Google Analytics importer: learn more how to upgrade to latest beta release.
+- At least Matomo 3.12.0 is required to use the Google Analytics importer.

 Before we can start exporting Google Analytics data from their API and importing it into your Matomo, there are two setup steps to go through: 1) Creating Google OAuth Client Config and 2) Authorizing Matomo to export your Google Analytics data.
 These two steps need to be done only once.